 Businesses can pay employees via direct deposit or by printing paper checks using most payroll software.
 With ADP, companies must use pre-printed check stock, or the vendor can deliver checks directly to your office, saving you the hassle of printing them yourself.
 As a direct deposit alternative, ADP offers payroll cards to employees through Wisely.
 The platform also integrates with enterprise resource planning (ERP) systems, providing a flexible, streamlined payment solution for growing organizations.

-Not all payroll providers offer insights to support a growing business, but we were impressed with ADP’s basic and advanced data analytics tools.
-Smaller companies can view and customize compensation and tax information.
+ADP offers a range of basic and advanced data analytics tools.
+Small businesses that use Run Powered by ADP can view and customize compensation and tax information.
 As your business expands, you can leverage several unique payroll reporting features, including the Turnover Probability Explorer, compensation and workforce benchmarks, and the Pay Equity Explorer.

-ADP offers more than 200 standard payroll reports and the ability to easily customize your own.
-With rapid report creation, we love that you can create and run a report in three steps.
-We also appreciated the ability to share and view payroll reports via the mobile app and download them into your accounting system.
+ADP offers several standard payroll report formats, including payroll summary, tax withholdings and benefit deductions, along with the ability to easily customize your own.
+After selecting the type of report, ADP makes it easy to drag and drop the fields you need.
+Users also have the ability to share and view payroll reports via the mobile app and download them into their accounting system.

 ADP goes beyond the basic payroll-accounting integrations that many rivals offer.
 In addition to working with small business staples like QuickBooks Online and Wave, it connects with enterprise-level systems such as Sage 50 and NetSuite, plus hundreds of third-party apps for POS, time and attendance, benefits, productivity, collaboration, recruiting and onboarding through the ADP Marketplace.
 (Learn more about these top accounting programs ADP works with in our detailed review of Sage 50, our NetSuite review and our review of QuickBooks Online.)